The Drama City in Greece

 It’s certainly the type of city in northern Greece that remains unaffected by massive tourism, yet it offers plenty of opportunities for visitors to enjoy a relaxing and different weekend.

-Located 150 km from Thessaloniki, Drama is quite ideal for a break, taking pride in a charming center with vibrant cafés lining the Agia Varvara turquoise springs, as well as the central park which offers a splendid opportunity for a picnic.
+Located 150 km from Thessaloniki, Drama in Greece is quite ideal for a break, taking pride in a charming center with vibrant cafés lining the Agia Varvara turquoise springs, as well as the central park which offers a splendid opportunity for a picnic.
 Cafe Anoi, which dates from 1897, features an old gramophone upstairs while the whole space invites you to relax and spend time leisurely reading some great book or simply day-dreaming.

 Things to do in Drama